patsurf/info2180-lab1/README.md

 # info2180-lab1
-For web dev labs and projects.
+This is Lab 1 For Patricia Surf